Alfresco/docs-alfresco/process-automation/latest/model/connectors/rest.md

 The REST connector is used to provide a connection with a REST service.
 It can also be used to configure a [webhook]({% link process-automation/latest/model/triggers.md %}#webhooks) as an incoming trigger.

 The REST connector appears on the process diagram as a pair of curly brackets.
+When configuring the REST connector you can use [Authentication]({% link process-automation/latest/model/authentication.md %}).

 > **Important**: All REST services need to be separate to the Alfresco hosted environment and should be created and managed by customers.